phiz118/smartthings/README.md

 This should bring up a webpage that shows the status of your Partition (panel) and Zones.
 Try clicking Arm (or Disarm if your panel is already armed) and make sure it controls your panel.
 I would also validate that your zones are connected correctly by opening a door or window and seeing the status on the Alarm Server.

+## Remove HTTPS from Alarm Server

+To get Smartthings to work with Alarm Server, we will need to change it from HTTPS to HTTP.
+This is pretty simple.

+Open alarmserver.py in edit mode in your favorite Notepad editor, and change line

+# HTTPChannel(self, conn, addr)
+HTTPChannel(self, ssl.wrap_socket(conn, server_side=True, certfile=config.CERTFILE, keyfile=config.KEYFILE, ssl_version=ssl.PROTOCOL_TLSv1), addr)

+To

+HTTPChannel(self, conn, addr)
+# HTTPChannel(self, ssl.wrap_socket(conn, server_side=True, certfile=config.CERTFILE, keyfile=config.KEYFILE, ssl_version=ssl.PROTOCOL_TLSv1), addr)

+Fire Up Alarm Server and make sure it still works.
+The URL should have changed from HTTPS to HTTP so you will have to change the front of the URL manually in your browser before it will come up.

 ## Smartthings Integration